 everybody lives downstream

-The work includes a photo book and installation along with prints that will be shown at Spark Contemporary Art Space on May 4th, 2017
+The work includes a photo book and installation along with prints exhibited at Spark Contemporary Art Space on May 4th, 2017